 A search on the CB Insights platform for Ocado patents filed in the United States shows the types of warehouse automation technologies the company has been working on, from parcel sorters to robotic object handling to automated bag handling.

-In 2018, Ocado entered the North American market with its second warehouse automation partnership, a deal with Canadian food retailer Sobeys.
+In 2018, Ocado first entered the North American market with its second warehouse automation partnership, a deal with Canadian food retailer Sobeys.

-Consumer channels: selling online vs in-store
+Consumer channels: selling online vs. in-store

 Some retailers, like Lowe’s, have focused on internal R&D, while others like Sephora and Walmart have announced partnerships with startups to try new AI-based solutions.
 Below, we look at a selection of companies deploying AI and robotics online as well as in physical stores.

-As shown above, one of the earliest brands to start discussing AI solutions for online operations was eBay.
+One of the earliest brands to start discussing AI solutions for online operations was eBay.